ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 ![Highway after Sevilla](/assets/images/IMG_7740.jpg)

-Expect for a small number trucks, the highway was completely empty.
+Expect for a small number of trucks, the highway was completely empty.
 Several signs stated that only authorized trips were allowed.

 ![Corona warnings](/assets/images/IMG_7758.jpg)